 Snag a free printable & recipe for Magic Reindeer Food from Savvy Mom.

-Christmas Eve Sleep Over
+5) Christmas Eve Sleep Over

-This is where all the kids can pick a bedroom to bunk in together for the night.
-This may mean squeezing into one bed or throwing a couple sleeping bags on the floor, but the excitement is definitely tangible when all the kids are together in one room and when they wake up together on Christmas morning.
+This is where all your children can pick a bedroom to bunk in together for the night.
+This may mean squeezing into one bed if it’s big enough, or throwing a couple sleeping bags on the floor, but the excitement is definitely tangible when all the kids are together in one room and they wake up together on Christmas morning.

 What are some of your favorite sibling traditions you do with your own siblings or with your kids?